g7sim/cmsimple-XH-CL/README.md

 * It needs at least php 5.4+ (not php 5.3 !)  and is tested with php 7.4

 * It offers both tinymce4.83 (with bootstrap - plugins under configuration : flexible) and a version of ckeditor 4.14, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).
+Besides https://ckeditor.com/cke4/addons/plugins/all are at github are more than 20 bootstrap-plugins from sestolab(based on smethods), akilli etc.

 * This version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...com/backup ).
 The zip  appears after a while under userfiles (filebrowser) and is ready for download.